1) What is SEND?

 - Visual timetables are used consistently throughout the school so that children have a clear idea of what their school day will involve.

-- Children have a choice/range of equipment available for the child or young person to choose to use during their lessons.
+- Children have a choice/range of equipment available to choose to use during their lessons.

 - Children work with a range of different partners and not just in set groups.

-If a parent of a child with Special Educational Needs has a complaint about the school, how does the governing body deal with the complaint?
+If a parent of a child with Special Educational Needs has a complaint about the school's handling of children with SEND, how does the governing body deal with the complaint?

 How does the governing body involve other people in meeting the needs of pupils with Special Education Needs, including support for their families?

-In our school we have a governor who is responsible for Special Educational Needs, Kerry Jones.
+In our school we have a governor who is responsible for Special Educational Needs.

-Kerry's job is to meet with the SENCO regularly.
+Their job is to meet with the SENDCo regularly.
 In these meetings, the SEN governor makes sure that children, young people and families are being supported by the right services from in and outside of school.
-The SEN Governor will also visit the school, observe what happens in classrooms and meet with class teachers, support staff and children.

 Who are the support services that can help parents with pupils who have Special Educational Needs?